zanussbaum/pluribus/README.md

 # Pluribus - A Multiplayer agent to play Poker variants
-### This repo will hold an implementation of pure Python implementation of Pluribus, Facebook's No-Limit 6-player Hold 'Em Poker Bot.
+### This repo will hold an implementation of a pure Python implementation of Pluribus, Facebook's No-Limit 6-player Hold 'Em Poker Bot.

+Given the obvious speed limitations of Python, this currently hosts a non-abstracted version of Leduc Hold'em

 [Kuhn Poker](https://en.wikipedia.org/wiki/Kuhn_poker)
 ===